jakemcannon/gunicorn-nginx-example/README.md

 - [x] Get gunicorn working in a container
 - [x] Start implementing `docker-compose`
 - [x] Finally, introduce NGINX
-- [] Get NGINX working on https, port `443`
-- [] Get this working on AWS with a default IP
+- [x] Get this working on AWS with a default IP
+- [  ] Get NGINX working on https, port `443`
+- [  ] Create an AMI
-- [] Get this working on AWS with a subdomain
+- [  ] Get this working on AWS with a subdomain
-- [] Create an EC2 with docker and docker-compose.
+- [  ] Create an EC2 with docker and docker-compose.
 Then you can probably launch it every time the server startes with `user_data`

 ^
 It's a bit more subtle here.
 You want docker to be able to *automatically* run in two scenarios.